What is a Runtime Error & 9 Easy Ways to Fix It

 Ignoring a runtime error can be risky.
 Even if it seems minor, it could be a sign of a bigger issue with your software or system.
 Ignoring errors might lead to more frequent crashes, data loss, or other disruptions.
 Investigating and fixing the error is best to ensure your system runs smoothly.

 It might not be serious if a runtime error happens just once or only with a specific program.
-If the error repeats frequently, it causes your computer to freeze and crash, or it’s more serious if you start losing data.
+If the error repeats frequently, causes your computer to freeze, crash, or results in data loss, it’s more serious.
 In such cases, it’s important to address the issue promptly by following troubleshooting steps or seeking professional help.